Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsubsection{Energy Efficiency (EE)}

-Energy Efficiency is defined as the ratio of spectral efficiency to the total power consumption, including RF chain activation and computational costs ($P_{RF} + P_{SEL}$).
+EE is the ratio of spectral efficiency to total power consumption, including RF chain activation and computational costs ($P_{RF} + P_{SEL}$).

-Our results in Fig. \ref{fig:energy_efficiency} demonstrate that BC-TAS provides a massive energy efficiency advantage, peaking at 0.075~bits/Hz/mW.
-In contrast, the MMSE baseline remains below 0.01~bits/Hz/mW due to the simultaneous activation of $N_t$ RF chains and high-complexity matrix inversions.
+Results in Fig. \ref{fig:energy_efficiency} show BC-TAS provides a massive EE advantage, peaking at 0.075 bits/Hz/mW.
+Conversely, the MMSE baseline remains below 0.01 bits/Hz/mW due to the simultaneous activation of $N_t$ RF chains and high-complexity matrix inversions.